 Older adults should also focus on activities that include balance training in addition to aerobic and muscle strengthening exercises.

 Healthy foods are the way to go when it comes to aging gracefully.
 It is recommended that you eat:

 - fruits and vegetables, either fresh, frozen, or canned

 - lean protein, such as fish and beans

-- at least three ounces of whole-grain cereals, breads, rice, or pasta every day
+- at least three ounces of whole-grain cereals, bread, rice, or pasta every day

 - healthy fats